stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 <cite>
 </cite>

- So..... yeah.
-We have tons of awesome tools to analyze the data, but using it blindly can hurt the analysis.
+ So..... yeah, we have tons of awesome tools to analyze the data, but using it blindly can hurt the analysis.
 Numeric EDA which bases on the summary value gives a fast way to interpret the data, but visualization tends to give a bigger picture than just some number.